Contact Mississauga Criminal Defence Lawyer

 What should I do immediately after being charged with a criminal offence in Mississauga?

-After being charged, it is important to stay calm and avoid discussing the matter with police or anyone else until you have legal representation.
-Take note of what happened and keep any documents you receive.
-Protecting your rights from the outset is crucial.
+After being charged, stay calm, follow any release conditions, and avoid discussing the allegations with police or anyone else until you have legal advice.
+Keep all paperwork and make sure you know your next court date.

 Is there really a free consultation available?